 Build your credit to earn better rewards

-If you want access to the top rewards credit cards available, it’s worth spending some time building your credit score before you apply for a rewards credit card.
-Some steps you can take to build credit include:
+If you want access to the top rewards credit cards, it’s worth spending some time building your credit score before you apply.
+Some steps you can take to build credit:

-- Use a program like Experian Boost to build credit using rent and utility payments.
+- Use Experian Boost to build credit using rent and utility payments.

 - Apply for a secured credit card or store card to begin building a credit history.